 At the height of summer, when tomatoes are at their ripest, this simple cucumber and tomato salad is a must-have on my dinner table.
 It’s made up of just 6 ingredients and is ready in minutes for a side salad that is bursting with flavor!
 Better yet, it’s neutral enough to pair with all sorts of proteins and mains.

-These more-ish parmesan zucchini sticks are my healthy, low-carb answer to cheesy breadsticks.
-They’re packed with cheesy flavor and yet super low-calorie!
-Enjoy them as a healthy appetizer or side to flavorful mains like lemon chicken, Greek chicken, or cedar-plank salmon!
+Baked parmesan zucchini are packed with cheesy flavor and yet super low-calorie!
+Enjoy them as a healthy appetizer or side to flavorful mains like lemon chicken or cedar plank salmon!